 - That's So Raven had a diegetic musical episode, wherein all the wacky antics are supposed to wow a talent scout disguised as a janitor.

-- Dennis Potter LOVED this trope - also seen in Lipstick On Your Collar, used in exactly the same way as in Pennies.
+- Also seen in Lipstick On Your Collar, used in exactly the same way as in Pennies.

 - The musical episode of Sanctuary is an interesting variation.
 Abby is singing (without realizing it) to other characters because she's been infected with a parasite that interferes with processing and producing normal speech.
 Everyone else sings to Abby out of necessity since she can't understand them otherwise.
 The songs are not rehearsed and are basically just sung dialogue.